Senate Judiciary Vote on Criminal Contempt for Rove and Others Set for This Week

 For the full article, click here

-4 Responses to “Senate Judiciary Vote on Criminal Contempt for Rove and Others Set for This Week”
+4 thoughts on “Senate Judiciary Vote on Criminal Contempt for Rove and Others Set for This Week”

 The Democrats have come under tremendous attack from many quarters for not upholding the dignity and autonomy of Congress and pursuing Executive lawlessness and insolence.